Staples1010/Singularitron-Flavour-text-generator-in-JavaScript/README.md

 Constructing the funk
 Dissolving the impostor

+# Try it
+Check out my <a href="https://codepen.io/Staples1010/pen/MWEMpGK">CodePen</a> to see the generator in action.

 Feel free to use these functions in your projects to add some fun and random flavour text!

-Note: The original code is the work of Zack Freedman, with modifications made for this particular use-case.
+Note: The original code is the work of Zack Freedman, with modifications made for this particular use case.